saraasadi78/SaraAsadi.github.io/_pages/projects.md

-{% include base_path %}
+---
+layout: page
+permalink: /projects

-Projects
+title: Projects
 ======

-* Automation of Vehicle Technical Inspection(VTI)
+* Automation of Vehicle Technical Inspection (VTI)
 * Back-end Developer
-	* A solution comprised of a set of tools that automates the recognition and image processing of vehicles’ number plate, records all relevant in- spection hardware outputs, and 􏰁􏰂nally issues the certi􏰁􏰂cation.
-It is a fully customizable inspection sof􏰀ware used by many clients through- out the country to perform vehicle inspections.
+	* A solution comprised of a set of tools that automates the recognition and image processing of vehicles’ number plate, records all relevant inspection hardware outputs, and 􏰁􏰂finally issues the certification.
+It is a fully customizable inspection software used by many clients throughout the country to perform vehicle inspections.
-	* Tech Stack: C#, C++, Asp.net MVC, ASP.NET, WinForms, WCF, En- tity framework, IIS, JSON, jQuery, java script.
+	* Tech Stack: C#, C++, Asp.net MVC, ASP.NET, WinForms, WCF, Entity framework, IIS, JSON, jQuery, java script.